n-buckley/travel-tanzania/readme.md

 Making to dos like this is really annoying, I don't like having to collect them at the end of every day

-I mostly just worked on content tonight I just wanted some content to get checked off, I will not be rewriting these tasks for tomoro
+I mostly just worked on content tonight I just wanted some content to get checked off, I will not be rewriting these tasks for tomorrow

+### Jul 23, 2022

+Just fixed a lot of spelling errors woo!